 Procedure

-1. Conduct a power analysis and recruit a sufficient number of participants and obtain informed consent from the participants (the original study included 123 participants).
+Conduct a power analysis and recruit a sufficient number of participants and obtain informed consent from the participants (the original study included 123 participants in the experimental group and 37 in the control condition).

-1.1 Recruit 7 confederates (trained actors), who will serve as the “majority” opinion during each session (which will include a single participant).
+Recruit 7 confederates (trained actors), who will serve as the “majority” opinion during each session (which will include a single participant).
 The confederates are instructed to simply follow a script in which they purposely make an incorrect judgment on 12 critical trials out of 18 total trials.
 The confederates make the correct judgment on trials 1, 2, 5, 10, 11, and 14.
 The confederates are to remain “impersonal” and should not look at the participant after making their correct or incorrect judgment.

+To create the cards containing lines for the experiment, the standard line (card A) should be ⅜ in. in width and vary from 2–10 in. in length.
+Card B should be placed 40 in. away from card A and should contain three lines—all spaced out 1¾ in. from one another on the card.
+The three lines’ lengths should vary between 2–10 in., and one should match the standard line on card A.

-2. Arrange confederates in two rows of four people.
+Arrange confederates in two rows of four people.
 Leave an open spot for a single participant in the second row, 2nd seat from the left, where they will sit when they arrive for the experiment.

-2.2.
-To create the cards containing lines for the experiment, the standard line (card A) should be ⅜ in. in width, and vary from 2–10 in.
-Card B should be placed 40 inches away from card B, and should contain 3 lines, all spaced out 1¾ inches from one another on the card.
-The 3 lines should vary between 2–10 inches and one should match the standard line on card A.

-3. Once the participant arrives, explain the cover story of the experiment.
+Once the participant arrives, explain the cover story of the experiment.

-3.1 The experiment is about testing “visual discrimination”.
+The experiment is about testing “visual discrimination”.
 All people in the room (confederates + the participant) are shown a pair of cards, card A and card B. Card A has one line on it, and card B has three lines, numbered 1-3, that differ in length.
 One of those three lines matches the length of the one line on card A. The goal of the task is to judge which of the three lines on B matches the length of the line on A. The experimenter calls on each person to make their judgment (1–3) out loud in sequence.
 Explain that there will be 18 total judgments made.